 SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Prescription Drug Card The pharmacy network for the plan is the Prime Participating Pharmacy Network.
-For participating retail pharmacies go to AlabamaBlue.com/PrimeParticipatingPharmacyLocator Some drugs require precertification Prescription drugs (other than Tier 4 specialty drugs) can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply Some copays combined for diabetic supplies Tier 4 (specialty) drugs can be dispensed for up to a 30-day supply.
+For participating retail pharmacies go to AlabamaBlue.com/PrimeParticipatingPh armacyLocator Some drugs require precertification Prescription drugs (other than Tier 4 specialty drugs) can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply Some copays combined for diabetic supplies Tier 4 (specialty) drugs can be dispensed for up to a 30-day supply.
 The only in-network pharmacy for Tier 4 (specialty) drugs is the Pharmacy Select Network.
-Go to AlabamaBlue.com/SelfAdministeredSpecialtyDrugList for a list of these specialty drugs View the Source Rx 1.0 list that applies 100% of the allowed amount, subject to the following copayments/coinsurance: Tier 1 drugs \$20 copayment Tier 2 drugs \$60 copayment Tier 3 drugs \$100 copayment Tier 4 specialty drugs 50% of the allowed amount or \$395 copayment, whichever is lesser Not covered to the plan at AlabamaBlue.com/SourceRx1DrugList4T
+Go to AlabamaBlue.com/SelfAdministeredSpe cialtyDrugList for a list of these specialty drugs View the Source Rx 1.0 list that applies to the plan at AlabamaBlue.com/SourceRx1DrugList4 T 100% of the allowed amount, subject to the following copayments/coinsurance: Tier 1 drugs \$20 copayment Tier 2 drugs \$60 copayment Tier 3 drugs \$100 copayment Tier 4 specialty drugs 50% of the allowed amount or \$395 copayment, whichever is lesser Not covered Some immunizations may be received from in-network pharmacy that participates in the Pharmacy Vaccine Network.
+A list of eligible vaccines these pharmacies may provide can be found at AlabamaBlue.com/VaccineNetworkDrug List